 All our uPVC doors come with optional Part M compliant easy access low threshold option, ideal for wheelchair users and family homes as they create less of a trip hazard and make an easy access ramp for wheelchairs and pushchairs.

 TWG specialise in supplying hardware and replacement parts for PVCu doors – handles, hinges, locks, keeps, key cylinders, multi-point door locks and door furniture such as letterboxes, door knockers, door restrictors, door hinges, etc. We are often able to supply and source parts for older doors fitted over the past 25+ years.

 We also stock hardware for aluminium windows, doors and patio doors.

 What is the difference between uPVC and PVCu?

-The simple answer is it is the same thing – most European languages place the noun (the word PVC in this case) before the adjective (U) giving the term pvcu, the English language places the noun after the adjective giving the term uPVC.
+The simple answer is it is the same thing – most European languages place the noun (in this case the word PVC) before the adjective (U) giving the term pvcu, the English language places the noun after the adjective giving the term uPVC.

-uPVC, also known as rigid PVC, is extensively used in the building industry as a low-maintenance material and is available in a range of colours and finishes, and is increasingly used as a substitute for wooden window frames and sills when installing double glazing in new buildings.
-Other uses include fascia, and soffits and guttering.
-PVCu is known as having strong resistance to chemicals, sunlight, and oxidation from water and has a longer life expectancy than wood.
+uPVC, also known as rigid PVC, is extensively used in the building industry as a low-maintenance material, available in a range of colours, finishes and is increasingly used as a substitute for wooden window frames and sills when installing double glazing in new buildings.
+Other uses include fascia, soffits and guttering.
+PVCu is known as having strong resistance to chemicals, sunlight, oxidation from water and has a longer life expectancy than wood.

 TWG–The Wise Choice for uPVC Doors